 'I do not know enough about a specific topic to help my child.
 How can I help?'

 - Children thrive on rewards and encouragement.
 Maybe look at some information together.
 Help them collect information.
 Supporting your child is an excellent way of helping them.

 'It is noisy and there is no space at home'

 - The Academy has several homework clubs which run from early in the morning until 4.30pm.
 There are also opportunities at lunchtime to complete homework.

 'My child does not tell me about homework.
 What can I do?'

-- Look in their journal and on 'Show my Homework'.
+- Look on 'Show my Homework'.
 Ask your child's form tutor.
 Ask them open questions about today's learning at school.

 'My child spends more time than necessary on their homework'.

 - Children work at different speeds.
-However, if they are spending inordinate amounts of time on tasks make a note in their journal or simply write - 'X has spent 30 minutes on this task'.
+However, if they are spending inordinate amounts of time on tasks please do contact the academy if you are concerned.

 Students who may have difficulty in working at home will be encouraged to make full use of the study facilities provided by the Learning Resource Centre and other study areas.
-There is a Homework Club in the Learning Resource Centre after school on Monday and Thursday, with staff available to support students.
+There is a Homework Club as per the extra-curricular/enrichment timetable with staff available to support students.